STEM and STEAM

 Visit the UNSW Sunsprint site for further information on the project.

-In Term 3 students will again participate in the National Computer Science School Challenge.
+In Term 3 students are invited to participate in the National Computer Science School Challenge.
 The Challenge is designed to teach students to code while they try to solve problems.
 It is an initiative by Grok Learning (Sydney University’s education start up) and is supported by some of the major tech companies like Google and Atlassian.
+In 2018 we have nearly fifty students involved in the Challenge.